gruntwork-io/terragrunt/README.md

 #### Dependencies between modules

-You can also specify depdencies explicitly.
+You can also specify dependencies explicitly.
 Consider the following file structure:

 ```
 root